salesforce/sfdx-lwc-jest/README.md

 lwc-jest --debug -- --no-cache
 ```

-### Debugging in VSCode
+### Debugging in Visual Studio Code

-If you prefer to debug directly inside the VSCode IDE, follow these steps:
+If you prefer to debug directly inside the Visual Studio Code IDE, follow these steps:
-- From the VSCode dropdowns, select Debug --> Add Configuration...
+- From the Visual Studio Code dropdowns, select Debug --> Add Configuration...
 - Replace the contents of generated `launch.json` with the [`Debug Jest Tests` configuration](https://jestjs.io/docs/en/troubleshooting#debugging-in-vs-code) provided by Jest
-- Add a `jest.config.json` file to the root of the SFDX project as described [here](#overriding-jest-config)
+- Add a `jest.config.js` file to the root of the Salesforce DX project as described [here](#overriding-jest-config)
 - Run tests by pressing F5 or selecting Debug --> Start Debugging

 ## Overriding Jest Config

 `lwc-jest` sets up all the necessary Jest [configs](http://facebook.github.io/jest/docs/en/configuration.html) for you to run tests out of the box without any additional tweaks.
-To override any options or set additional ones, create a file called `jest.config.js` at the root of your SFDX project, import the default config from `lwc-jest`, modify as you please, and then export the new config.
+To override any options or set additional ones, create a file called `jest.config.js` at the root of your Salesforce DX project, import the default config from `lwc-jest`, modify as you please, and then export the new config.

 ```js
 const { jestConfig } = require('@salesforce/lwc-jest/config');